Q: How is KU’s Museum Studies Program ranked nationally?

 Q: When are admission decisions sent out?

-A: We try to send out our decisions around the end of March.
+A: We try to send out our decisions by early March.

 Q: What are your GRE score requirements?

 A: We don’t have minimum GRE score requirements.
 We want to admit students who would be a good fit for our program, so we assess each applicant’s file holistically.
 GRE scores are just one piece of information we consider.

 Q: What is the department code for submitting GRE scores?

 A: There is not a department code for Museum Studies, so you can use 5101 for Interdisciplinary Studies or 5199 for Any Department Not Listed.
 The institution code for KU is 6871.

 Q: Can I transfer credits from an M.A. program at another university toward Museum Studies M.A. requirements?

 A: Under certain circumstances, students can transfer up to 6 hours of appropriate graduate credit toward their Museum Studies M.A. degree.
 Courses counted toward the requirements for an undergraduate or graduate degree may not be transferred.
 For more information about transfer credit, please visit the College of Liberal Arts & Sciences website.